 I received the last email on December 19th.

 It took me 3,5 weeks to give up on chasing my answers.
 I decided to erase my depression completely.

 I cleared out all my boards of pins that were showing zero in all stats.
-I redesigned new old and added new ones.
+I redesigned new old ones and added new ones.

-I had all my depression pins saved on Canva (where you can create beautiful things for FREE, forever) and so it was easy to pin them back, without the need for creation of new ones for a week.
+I had all my depression pins saved on Canva (where you can create beautiful things for FREE, forever) and so it was easy to pin them back, without the need for the creation of new ones for a week.

-I contacted fellow Pinterest friends and realised, that not everyone had a bug.
+I contacted fellow Pinterest friends and realized, that not everyone had a bug.
 It made me question a few things but after noticing over time my small and slow, but steady growth, I forgot the bug existed.

 But I’ve learned that bugs happen and the guidelines change now and then in order to avoid spam.
 I have to adjust to both.